 Non-Capital Asset Donations

 Property Administration should be notified of any donations of property, regardless of value.
 Equipment donations with a total value of less than $1,000 will not be included in the FAS database, but still processed with a no-cost entry and tagged with a University identification tag.
-Appropriate paperwork will be sent to the Development Office.
+Appropriate paperwork will be sent to the Office of Advancement.

 Disposal of Restricted Donations